Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 1/5

-Absolutely terrible.
-DO NOT Recommend.
+Absolutely terrible performance, avoid at all cost.
 Maximum discharge rate is low, and battery gets very hot.
-I bought four, two of which have buffed cells.
+I bought four, two of which have swollen cells out of the box.

 GNB 2S 650mAh (Gaoneng)